mpickpt/mana-doc/docs/source/perlmutter.rst

       make -j$(nproc)

 --------------------------
-Testing MANA on Discovery
+Testing MANA on Perlmutter
 --------------------------

-Steps for testing MANA on the Discovery cluster:
+Steps for testing MANA on the Perlmutter cluster:

 1. Request a compute node interactively:

 2. Open two terminals connected to the same compute node.
 Compute node can be requested using the instructions from above sections.
 SSH into the compute node from a new terminal to get two terminals hooked to same compute node.
 Consider the following points:

-   * Your .ssh dir should be configured to use key-handshake with **`localhost`**.

    * You can check your hostname to connect via ssh using **`squeue --me`** to list all the compute nodes assigned to your username.

-   * Running **`ssh cXXXX`** will connect you compute node via a side ssh channel. (here cXXX is a placeholder for your compute-node name)
+   * Running **`ssh XXXX`** will connect you compute node via a side ssh channel.

 3. Launch MANA coordinator in Terminal 1:

   .. code:: shell

-    /path/to/mana/bin/mana_coordinator
+    /PATH_TO_MANA/bin/mana_coordinator

   MANA_Coordinator also supports these command line arguments: